crapeter/TTU-CS-4366/README.md

 Follow this link: [Python/pip Installation](https://www.python.org/downloads/) and choose accordingly.

 After downloading Python and pip, type `pip install -r requirements.txt` and all the python requirements should be installed.

+## Technology used

+### Node/React/Vite

+When creating the frontend of this project, we used Vite and ReactJS. `npm init vite@latest -- --template react`

+> If you want to use typescript, enter this command: `npm init vite@latest -- --template react-ts`